 In order to teach French as a Second Language at the P/J level, a teacher requires an Additional Qualification in French.
 Successful completion of the P/J French as a Second Language elective course (EDPE 5053) meets this requirement.

 At the J/I level, a teacher requires FSL to be listed as a subject specialty teachable.
 Tyndale offers a course entitled French as a Second Language (Intermediate Teachable), which will fulfill the criteria for J/I candidates.
 It ought to be noted that this course is not a course on how to speak French.
 It is a course on how to teach French as a Second Language.
-Therefore, to be eligible to take the course, Teacher Candidates must write a French Language competency test after the program begins in July (see next FAQ for details), and, if registered in the J/I track, have successfully completed at least two full French courses (12 credit hours) at the post-secondary level.
+Therefore, to be eligible to take the course, Teacher Candidates must write a French Language competency test after the program begins in August, and, if registered in the J/I track, have successfully completed at least two full French courses (12 credit hours) at the university level.